mayurgpt07/data-512-final/README.md

 - https://people.csail.mit.edu/gjw/papers/healthcare.pdf
   - Scientist at MIT worked on identyfying health insurance cost using the claims data of about 800k individuals, with about 200k individuals as the test set (out of sample).
 The approach used in the paper includes multiple variables outside of the indiviuals demographics.
 They use classification trees and clustering to create groups that can be explained by a set of characterstics.
 They focus on grouping people with similar claims and with the price of claim as one of the attribute

-__Summary of background__

 ## Research Questions
 - What are the different variables that impact the individual medical insurance cost
   - To address this question, I plan on running a correlation aand colinearity analysis on the variables.
 The correlation will tell us about how much each variable contributes to the cost (in a linear way).
 The colinearity can tell us if two variables are mutually related to each other and whether we need both of them to accurately understand the medical insurance cost.
 We will use the packages **pandas** and **statsmodel** to calculate the correlation and colinearity respectively
   - Another method is to use **sckit-learn** package and implement **Random Forest Regression** with the medical insurance price as the predictor variable.
 The random forest regressor comes with an added advantages of generating the *feature importance* matrix.
+  - I will also use the permutation feature importance method to analyze the impact of on a simple model when one of the feature is rendered unusable.
+The loss in the predictive power of the algorithm will determine how much a particular feature is important for a model
   - The third step would be to use different visualizations to understand the relations between different features and medical insurance cost
 - Can we create a model that can compute the medical insurance cost of individual?
 What is the average error that can be expected from the new data?
   - To address the second question, I will implement **4 different models** using **scikit-learn** package: